What Can We Learn from Ugly Celebrity Divorce Cases?

 Marriage is a beautiful thing—what’s not to love about love?
 It’s a sacred vow…but sometimes marriage doesn’t end beautifully.
 Divorce isn’t all that uncommon.
 It can be a major pain in many ways, emotionally, financially, etc. Unfortunately, it can get really ugly, really fast.

 That’s why celebrity divorce stories are so interesting.
 Even with more extravagant lives, celebrities face the same legal troubles that we do.
-Just look at what’s happening to former Vice President Joe Biden’s son and his estranged wife.
-Their struggles exemplify how crazy a divorce battle can become.

 When a marriage comes to an end, the spouses must decide who gets what.
 This can get pretty complicated, especially when big numbers are involved.
 It should be possible to have a clean, equal split, but what happens when one half of the couple thinks he or she deserves more?